-TAIPEI (Taiwan News) — The extremely popular Taiwan Railway bento boxes are expected to be served as in-flight meals as soon as next year, reports said.
+TAIPEI (Taiwan News) — The extremely popular Taiwan Railways bento boxes are expected to be served as in-flight meals as soon as next year, reports said.

 Prepared by the Taiwan Railways Administration (TRA), the bento boxes containing rice, meat chops, and a variety of Taiwanese-style side dishes hold a special place on the local gastronomic scene.
 The boxed meals, which are sold at major railway stations and in train cars for between NT$60 (US$1.96) and NT$120 per unit, are a signature specialty in the lives of everyday Taiwanese.

 According to Huang Shih-hsien (黃士弦) from the TRA's catering division, the company plans to franchise out the lunch box service in a bid to expand business.
 Ensuring the quality of the meals is a prerequisite for would-be franchisees, CNA quoted him as saying.